 For example, say one of your employees got hurt while working for you and decided to sue the manufacturer of the equipment they were using at the time.
 Then, let’s say that the manufacturer of the equipment turned around and decided to sue your company for financial damages.
 That’s when Employers Liability would kick in, protecting your company from financial liability up to a certain limit that you select.

 Like we said, this kind of instance is pretty rare, and because of that, Employers Liability is an inexpensive add-on.
-In fact, it’s so minor and costs so little that many insurance providers will only offer one set of pre-defined limits.
+In fact, it’s so minor and costs so little that many small business insurance online providers will only offer one set of pre-defined limits.
 (Still no decisions.
 Hurrah!)